agracey/devtoolsblog/content/reviews/abstractions/helm.md

 It also keeps a copy of each version in a Custom Resource which allows for you to pull the currently installed config, edit it, and then make an update.
 From experience, this really helps when you have multiple people who might have made configuration changes.

-Each Chart installation is tied to a namespace and is limited to the Roles bound to the current user.

-(TODO: complete)

 # Review